Dasharo/docs/docs/unified-test-documentation/dasharo-stability/capsule-update.md

 1. Obtain and save the BIOS version as `${original_bios_version}`.
 1. Perform a capsule update using a valid capsule.
+1. Verify that the update screen looks as expected.
 1. Reboot the system and select the UEFI Shell boot option.
 1. After the system boots, verify the BIOS version and save it as `${updated_bios_version}`.